agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 Need to notify that a flag has been toggled?
 Use the `After` hook.

-Want to potentially prevent a hook if it has been approved?
+Want to potentially prevent a hook unless it has been approved?
 The `Before` hook might be what you're looking for.

-Need to fix something if a FF toggle errors? trigger the action using the `Error` hook.
+Need to fix something if a FF toggle errors?
+Trigger the action using the `Error` hook.

 Want to do something every time a flag is toggled, regardless of the status? `Finally` is probably what you are looking for.